Ajrarn/Natao/app/languages/helpMarkdown-en.md

 * If not colons are used, the text becomes left-aligned.

 You should note that, although vertical bars or pipes are needed to create columns, they do not need to be aligned for the table appear properly in its final print-ready form.
 That said, aligning them makes reading the Markdown tables easier.
-Finally, the tables will appear in the center of your document's page.
+Finally, note that the tables will appear in the center of your document's page.

 ## Images